-We have to admit, this post has some ulterior motives.
+We have to admit that this post has some ulterior motives.
 We absolutely think you should get training when you decide to add high-rise to your cleaning portfolio.
-It’s not because we get some sort kick back or want you to buy the gear from us, it’s because we see a lot that happens in the industry, kind of an outsider looking in and we see way too many accidents (any accident that happens is one too many, but we see way, way, way more than just one).
-So instead of condemning those who are not trained, let us just say the first step to getting the ball rolling is even considering training (like Todd did in 2006).
+It’s not because we get some sort kickback or want you to buy the gear from us, it’s because we see a lot that happens in the industry, and we see way too many accidents (any accident that happens is one too many, but we see way more than just one).
+So instead of condemning those who are not trained, let us say the first step to getting the ball rolling is considering training (like Todd did in 2006).

 It’s also worth noting that there are other training options out there.
-SPRAT is fantastic and about as in-depth of training as you can get, but it’s not currently required and some might consider a full week of intensive rope access overkill.
-Every window cleaner should consider going through the IWCA safety course.
-Find out more info and their current schedule here.
-Also consider taking your OSHA 10 hour.
-A quick Google search will reveal dozens of places that you can do it in person or online.
+SPRAT is fantastic and about as in-depth training as you can get, but it’s not currently required, and some might consider a full week of intensive rope access overkill.
+Every window cleaner should consider going through the IWCA safety course (find out more info and their current schedule here).
+Also, consider taking your OSHA 10 hour.
+A quick web search will reveal dozens of places that you can do it in person or online.

-If you do choose to do SPRAT, which we think is an awesome idea, there are lots of great companies that you can use.
+If you choose to do SPRAT, which we think is an excellent idea, there are lots of great companies that you can use.

-Thanks, Todd, we know you’re the man and now everyone else gets a little taste of your awesomeness too.
+Thanks, Todd, we know you’re the man, and now everyone else gets a little taste of your awesomeness too.
 If you’re in AZ, you should talk to this man.
-He is a veteran (in both military service and the window cleaning industry) and a bad ass in his own right.
+He’s a veteran (in both military service and the window cleaning industry), and a badass in his own right.
 Az Squeegee Squad, look him up.